David B. Hill: United States Senate

 After the 1888 elections, which saw the defeat of Cleveland and the re-election of Hill, Hill established effective control over the state Democratic Party.
 Democratic gains in the 1890 elections gave the Democratic Party a majority in the legislature.
-The legislature elected Hill to the Senate in January 1891, but Hill did not take the seat until January 1892, after his term as Governor expired.
+The legislature elected Hill to the U.S. Senate.
+Hill was meant to take office in the U.S. Senate on March 4, 1891, but declined to resign the governorship so that Roswell P. Flower, a member of his political machine, could take the governorship.

 In 1892, Hill sought the Democratic nomination for President of the United States, running as a supporter of bimetallism.
 At the 1892 Democratic National Convention, Cleveland defeated Hill and Governor of Iowa Horace Boies on the first ballot.
 Cleveland went on to defeat President Benjamin Harrison in the general election.

 As Senator, Hill blocked President Cleveland's two appointments to the U.S. Supreme Court, William B. Hornblower and Wheeler H. Peckham, both New York judges who had opposed Hill's political machine.

-In 1894, Hill was defeated by Republican Levi P. Morton when, as a sitting U.S senator, he ran again for governor again.
+In 1894, Hill was defeated by Republican Levi P. Morton when, as a sitting U.S. senator, he ran again for governor again.

-In 1896, Hill initially opposed the nomination of William Jennings Bryan for President, but supported Bryan in the general election against the Clevelandite Gold Democrats.
+In 1896, Hill initially opposed the nomination of William Jennings Bryan for president, but supported Bryan in the general election against the Clevelandite Gold Democrats.

 In 1897, Hill was defeated for re-election by Republican Thomas C. Platt.